ObelusFamily/Anythink-Market-mrtsy/readme.md

 ## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:**

 Instruction:

-Install Docker
+1. Install Docker

-Run docker-compose up from the project root folder
+2. Run docker-compose up from the project root folder

-If It is working properly check by connecting ([This link](http://localhost:3000/api/ping))
+3. If It is working properly check by connecting ([This link](http://localhost:3000/api/ping))

-To check the frontend and make sure it’s connected to the backend.
+4. To check the frontend and make sure it’s connected to the backend.

-If everything is working properly, you’ll be able to create a new user on ([This link](http://localhost:3001/register)).
+5. If everything is working properly, you’ll be able to create a new user on ([This link](http://localhost:3001/register)).